-Sandwell also utilise The National Highway and Transport (NHT) Public Satisfaction Survey to collect resident's views on the full range of Highway and Transport activities including how it deals with potholes and damaged surfaces.
+Sandwell also utilise The National Highway and Transport (NHT) Public Satisfaction Survey to collect resident's views on the full range of Highway and Transport activities including how we deal with potholes and damaged surfaces.

-Deals with Potholes and Damaged Surface:
+Fig 11.
+Screenshot of NHT survey category - Deals with Potholes and Damaged Surface